About Circuits of the past

 Circuits of the past is a website about historic motor racing circuits that have disappeared or significantly changed.

 In the history of motorsport there have been many renowned motor racing circuits.
 Many of them are disappeared, changed into ruins or given back to the commuter traffic.
 Those who survived had to modernise and as a result of that many of them lost their original character.
 This website keeps the memories alive to the circuits of the past!

 The Circuits of the past story

 My name is Herman Liesemeijer, I live in the Netherlands and I'm the founder and owner of the website Circuits of the past.
 Since the eighties I follow motor racing.
-Somewhere at the end of 1988, when I just had my drivers license, I visited the TT circuit in Assen which is not far from my hometown.
+At the beginning of the year 1989, when I just had my drivers license, I visited the TT circuit in Assen which is not far from my hometown.
 At that time the circuit was partially on public roads and the whole track was accessible.
 So I made my circuit debut here.

 Soon also the Zandvoort circuit came to my mind.
 The first time I visited Zandvoort was in the summer of 1989 during one of the first race weekends on the shortened interim circuit.
 On this day my passion for car racing was really born.

 When I want to return home, I discovered that there was an opening to the old circuit at Paddock Three, where I parked my car.
 So I made my debut at Zandvoort by driving first in the opposite direction, then return and make speed for the Scheivlak where a woman walked with her dog.